oakes/play-clj/TUTORIAL.md

 `(app! :post-runnable #(set-screen! hello-world main-screen))`

 The next thing to try is reading and modifying state.
-Let's peek into the entities list by typing the following into the REPL:
+Let's peek into the entities vector by typing the following into the REPL:

 `(-> main-screen :entities deref)`

-That should print out a list with a single map inside of it.
+That should print out a vector with a single map inside of it.
 Now try moving your image and then run the command again.
 The `:x` and `:y` values should now be updated.
 You're looking at your game in real-time!
 Lastly, let's try moving the entity from the REPL:

-`(-> main-screen :entities (swap! #(list (assoc (first %) :x 200 :y 200))))`
+`(-> main-screen :entities (swap! #(vector (assoc (first %) :x 200 :y 200))))`

 ## Building for Android